 Review and edit your section settings if necessary.

 Click "Publish Template"

-Unlike publishing projects, publishing templates does not mean hosting them online but simply that they become available to you and your team as a starting point for creating new projects.
-You’ll have to publish a template every time you make changes you want to be applied.
-Otherwise, those changes will only be visible to you while you edit the template.
+Unlike publishing projects, publishing templates doesn't mean hosting them online.
+It simply makes them accessible to you and your team for initiating new projects.
+Remember to publish your template each time you make changes you want to apply.
+Unpublished changes will only be visible to you while editing the template.

 Q: How can I create a template from an entire project?